Alternate weekly collections coming to Lewes district

 To find out your collection days or to download your collection calendar, visit:

-After we have emptied your bin, please store it somewhere that doesn't obstruct the path outside your home as soon as you can.
+After we have emptied your bin, please ensure it is not on the path and store it within the boundaries of your property.
 This really helps people with mobility needs get around the district.

 Where should I put my bins for collection?